jeffboichuk/ice-marketing/mariebette-presentation-outline.md

 # MarieBette {-}

-The two groups that choose to develop 12-minute presentations for Marketing on `r class_session[[13, "date"]]` will pitch action plans to [Jason Becton][about] (co-owner of MarieBette) for MarieBette's 2020 Black History Month Instagram Campaign.
+The two groups that choose to develop 12-minute presentations for Marketing on `r class_session[[13, "date"]]` will pitch plans to [Jason Becton][about] (co-owner of MarieBette) for MarieBette's 2020 Black History Month Instagram Campaign.
 The campaign you develop should feature 29 people (one for each day of February 2020, which is a leap year) from the past or present who have shaped the United States and/or Charlottesville.
 Build out a Google Sheet like [this one][] to bring your plan to life.

 A critical decision that Jason and his husband Patrick (co-owner of MarieBette) are considering relates to how national versus local the people that MarieBette